YuXuan-Glasgow/SNN6mA/README.md

 SNN6mA
 (I) Datasets& Best model
 Dataset is placed inside the folder 'data'.
-The model that has the best performance named 'best_model' is placed in the folder 'model'
+The model that has the best performance named 'best_model' is placed in the folder 'model'.

 (II) DataProcessing.py
 This python file is used to encode the sequences.